pkjr002/BASIC/BASIC_sh.md

 # A basic list of everything sh
-This will likely have to be split up moving forward, for now I am just populating.
+This will have to be split up moving forward, for now I am just populating.

-## Very useful shell commands
+## Shell command 101

 ```
 uname -a .......................display detailed information about the system.
 env.............................used to display, set, or remove environment variables.
 Also to run a command in a modified environment without changing the current environment.